apache/trafficserver/doc/developer-guide/api/functions/TSHttpHookAdd.en.rst

 HTTP :term:`transaction` hooks are set on a global basis using the function :func:`TSHttpHookAdd`.
-This means that the continuation specified as the parameter to :func:`TSHttpHookAdd` is called for every transaction. :func:`TSHttpHookAdd` is typically called from :func:`TSPluginInit` or :func:`TSRemapInit`.
+This means that the continuation specified as the parameter to :func:`TSHttpHookAdd` is called for every transaction. :func:`TSHttpHookAdd` must only be called from :func:`TSPluginInit` or :func:`TSRemapInit`.

 :func:`TSHttpSsnHookAdd` adds :arg:`contp` to